But what if you want something a little bit different?

 Let me take my crystal ball out and predict that you’ll earn money from your MaxBounty affiliate marketing efforts and will need to know how you get paid.

-I’d prefer to use a Palantír, but that’s just my inner geek speaking.
+I prefer a Palantír, but that’s just my inner geek speaking.

 Anyways, what payment options does our MaxBounty review see in your future?